aphex/use-trpc/README.md

   } = useSubscription(
     // path to the topic to subscribe to
     'uptime',
-    // input arguments for this subscription
+    // input arguments for this subscription (can also be reactive, ref, or a getter function) 'auth-token',
-    'auth-token',
     // useSubscription configuration
     {